 While the Dri-Tac may not be the best competitor in every single category, it is by far the most well balanced.
 You will enjoy a soft, tacky feel.
 It will last a reasonable amount of time.
 And you won't break the bank to replace it!

 What makes a good iron grip?
 Thinking about iron shots, you are more likely to experience mishits that send shocking vibrations up the shaft into your hands.
-We believe that to be the best golf grips for irons, there needs to be an increased shock absorption without sacrificing feel or quality.
+We believe that there needs to be an increased shock absorption without sacrificing feel or quality.

 Having said that, our favorite grips for irons are the Golf Pride CP2 Wraps.
 If you have any experience with golf equipment, you know a little bit about Golf Pride.
 They manufacture the most trusted grips in golf, and they earn that moniker with the quality of their product.